Package Leaflet: Information for the User

 Factors that increase your risk of a blood clot in a vein

-Your risk of a blood clot is higher:
+The risk of a blood clot with etinilestradiol/drospirenona is small, but some conditions increase the risk.
+Your risk is higher:

-It is essential to inform your doctor if you suffer from any of the conditions listed above, even if you are unsure.
-Your doctor may decide that you should stop taking etinilestradiol/drospirenona.
+It is essential to inform your doctor if you suffer from any of the above conditions, even if you are not sure.
+Your doctor may decide that you should stop using etinilestradiol/drospirenona.

-If any of the conditions listed above change while you are using etinilestradiol/drospirenona, for example, a close relative experiences a blood clot without a known cause or you gain a lot of weight, inform your doctor.
+If any of the above conditions change while you are using etinilestradiol/drospirenona, for example, a close relative experiences a thrombosis without a known cause, or you gain a lot of weight, inform your doctor.

 BLOOD CLOTS IN AN ARTERY